ShkvarlaLidiia/GitHomeWork26/README.md

-my first repository on GitHub for SVN
+my repository on GitHub for GIT